S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/challenges.md

 3. **Load Balancing**
    - Equitable distribution of workload across all nodes
-   - Preventing overload on individual nodes or workers
+   - Preventing overload on individual nodes or pods

 ## Approach to Address Challenges